icflorescu/openshift-cartridge-nodejs/README.md

 When you need a quick and unsophisticated solution to run your application on the latest Node.js version.

+## Note: Looking for (co-)maintainers

+A lot of people have been using this cartridge since the beginning of 2015.
+Thank you all for your PRs and moral support.

+However, since I'm not using OpenShift in my projects anymore, there's now little reason for me to maintain this repository as well as it probably deserves.

+So, if anyone is willing and ready to step up and become a maintainer, please don't hesitate to drop me a line!

 ## How to

 ### The lazy way